sri-arjuna/tui/docs/INSTALL.md

-This document is about how to install GNU TUI (0.9.0 or later), which is copyrighted by the GPLv3 (or later).
+This document is about how to install TUI (0.9.0 or later), which is copyrighted by the GPLv3 (or later).

 INSTALL
 -------